asayler/COG/SCRIPT_INTERFACE.md

 ### Arguments

-COG will execute the provided grading script and pass it two arguments:
+COG will execute the provided grading script and pass it three arguments:

- 1. The path to the directory containing the student submission
+ 1. The path to the directory containing the student submission (read-only).
- 2. The path to the directory containing the grading script and any supporting files.
+ 2. The path to the directory containing the grading script and any supporting files (read-only).
+ 3. The path to a working directory where you script has full access (read/write/create).

 It is up to the grading script to process these arguments as necessary.